History and Development

-Healthy Campus 2020 is a result of a multiyear process that reflects the thoughts and perspectives of 600+ diverse higher education professionals representing multiple professional organizations and disciplines.
+Healthy Campus 2020 was a result of a multiyear process that reflects the thoughts and perspectives of 600+ diverse higher education professionals representing multiple professional organizations and disciplines.
 In particular, the American College Health Association’s (ACHA) Healthy Campus Coalition* provided leadership on the research, planning and writing of Healthy Campus 2020.

 Very early in the research process, the Healthy Campus Coalition determined that Healthy Campus 2020 needed to be more than a set of objectives but rather a toolkit to assist higher education professionals in implementing initiatives that could have a lasting impact on their entire campus community.

 The following lays out the various steps the coalition has taken to develop the most comprehensive and user-friendly version of Healthy Campus: